Giom-V/vibe-coding-challenge/audio_guide/README.md

 ## Initial Prompt

-"Make an app where I can select a language
+"Make an app in French where I can input something I'm about to visit (a city, a museum), and it will generate a transcript of a discussion between Claire and Guillaume, explaining to their daughter, Aurore, who is only listening, not actively talking, about what they are about to visit."

 ## Time Spent